FelekDevYT/Fels-programming-language/README.md

 # The Fels programming language

+# WARNING!
+## This project is dead.
+## Don't use it as a programming language for your project

 ## Language concept
 Fels is a modern programming language designed with a focus on simplicity, flexibility, and powerful capabilities.
 It combines elements of object-oriented and functional programming, allowing develoeprs to create clean and maintainable code.